RobotDisco/robotdisco.github.com/_posts/2015-01-25-dear_those_who_may_be_be_concerned_about_the_motifs_in_my_tweets_tldr_im_all_right_its_political_and_literary.md

 Let me summarize the above into a TL;DR

-* I’m not happy, and I think being needing to feel happy is bullshit.
-(I don’t want to stop you from feeling so!
+* I’m not happy, and I think feeling a social need to feel happy is bullshit.
+(I don’t want to stop you from feeling happy, or from wanting to feeling happy!
 But I don’t think people should be obligated to?)
 * There is enough anger and bad privileged-behaviour in this world, and since I don’t know of a working alternative I’m going to make something up.
 Here’s to being meek and weak, so far it’s been kinder than the alternative.
 * I think people as a whole could do with being less happy.
 I think people as a whole could do with being less comfortable.
 I think people as a whole could do with being more alienated with themselves.
 Or at the very least, I feel people should feel empowered and ennobled to express their discomforts about themselves.